 Professor Emeritus, Columbus campus

 Gary Steigman received his undergraduate degree in Physics from the City College of New York and his PhD in Theoretical Physics from New York University.
 After postdoctoral research positions at Cambridge University and Caltech he joined the faculty of the Astronomy Department at Yale University before moving on to a research faculty position with the Bartol Research Foundation of the Franklin Institute.
 In 1986 Steigman left Bartol to accept a joint appointment as Professor of Physics and Professor of Astronomy at The Ohio State University.
 In 1992 he was a winner of the OSU Distinguished Scholar Award and in 2005 Steigman was named an OSU Distinguished Professor of Mathematical and Physical Sciences.
-Professor Steigman has been an Adjunct Professor at the University of Pennsylvania (1980-1986), a Humboldt Senior Scientist Awardee at the Max Planck Institute and the University of Munich (1991), and held Visiting Professorships at Stanford University (1979), the University of Chicago (1983), and at the University of Sao Paulo (2008).
-He is a Fellow of the American Physical Society (1991) and in 2004 Steigman won the William A. Fowler Award of the Ohio Section of the American Physical Society.
+Professor Steigman was an Adjunct Professor at the University of Pennsylvania (1980-1986), a Humboldt Senior Scientist Awardee at the Max Planck Institute and the University of Munich (1991), and held Visiting Professorships at Stanford University (1979), the University of Chicago (1983), and at the University of Sao Paulo (2008).
+He was a Fellow of the American Physical Society (1991) and in 2004 Steigman won the William A. Fowler Award of the Ohio Section of the American Physical Society.

-Steigman’s research on Particle-Astrophysics and Cosmology uses the Universe and its constituents to probe the fundamental interactions of particle physics at the highest energies and the smallest scales.
-Studying of the evolution of the Universe and of the exotic objects in it has enabled him to constrain models of physics beyond the Standard Model of Particle Physics in a manner that is complementary to the constraints inferred from current and future accelerator experiments.
-In Steigman’s research he has often used the combination of Big Bang Nucleosynthesis and the Cosmic Microwave Background radiation to simultaneously probe cosmology and to constrain non-standard models of particle physics and of cosmology.
+Steigman’s research on Particle-Astrophysics and Cosmology used the Universe and its constituents to probe the fundamental interactions of particle physics at the highest energies and the smallest scales.
+Studying of the evolution of the Universe and of the exotic objects in it enabled him to constrain models of physics beyond the Standard Model of Particle Physics in a manner that was complementary to the constraints inferred from current and future accelerator experiments.
+In Steigman’s research he often used the combination of Big Bang Nucleosynthesis and the Cosmic Microwave Background radiation to simultaneously probe cosmology and to constrain non-standard models of particle physics and of cosmology.